 So there you have it.
 We hope you have enjoyed our comprehensive guide to the most famous landmarks in Italy, and have learnt some fascinating facts about these iconic structures, so you can wow your friends and family when you visit.

-If you’re in the throes of planning your vacation, make sure you check out our guide to planning a trip to Europe.
+If you’re in the throes of planning your vacation, make sure you check out our guide to planning a trip to Europe. and our guide to The Best Time To Visit Italy.
 And don’t forget to book your luxury accommodation so you can vacation in style.
 Our properties are hand-chosen, located in fabulous destinations around the world and fully-equipped with everything you need for a perfect stay.
 Browse through our vacation villas in Italy now.